VMFS Recovery™: saving scan results to speed up repeating disk scans

 Approximate cache size

 Scan cache size depends on the amount of file system information on the disk.
-The larger disk you are recovering data from and the more files and data it has, the larger the scan cache would be.
+The larger the disk you are recovering data from and the more files and data it has, the larger the scan cache will be.
 Normally it is to be expected to be between 1-10Gb.

 Saving scan cache after scan is complete